Siobhain McDonagh: Parliamentary career

 At the 1997 general election, McDonagh was elected to Parliament as MP for Mitcham and Morden with 58.4% of the vote and a majority of 13,741.

+In 1999, McDonagh introduced the House of Commons Disqualification (Amendment) Bill in Parliament, which sought to lift the restrictions on ordained people standing for Parliament.
+The bill was unsuccessful, although the government passed the House of Commons (Removal of Clergy Disqualification) Act 2001, making broadly the same provisions, two years later.

 In April 2000, her office sent a party political questionnaire to 200 of her constituents using parliamentary resources.
 A spokesman for McDonagh subsequently said it was a "mistake".
 McDonagh promised to apologise and reimburse the cost to her office.

 She was again re-elected as MP for Mitcham and Morden at the 2001 general election with an increased vote share of 60.4% and an increased majority of 13,785.
 After the 2001 general election, Tony Blair offered McDonagh the position of Parliamentary Undersecretary of State at the Department for Communities and Local Government.
 She declined the offer and remained a backbencher.

 In March 2003, McDonagh voted in favour of the country going to war with Iraq.
 She has consistently voted against any inquiry into the Iraq War.

 McDonagh was again re-elected at the 2005 general election, with a decreased vote share of 56.4% and a decreased majority of 12,560.
 Following the 2005 general election, she served as Parliamentary Private Secretary to John Reid until June 2007.
 She was appointed to the position of Assistant Whip in June 2007 in the re-shuffle brought about by Gordon Brown becoming prime minister.

 In October 2007, her expenditure on stationery and postage attracted criticism, being more than any other MP's for postage from 2003 to 2006.
 In total, her office spent £126,833 on postage in the four-year period, an average of almost £32,000 per year.
 When adding in stationery costs, the expenditure was approximately £50,000 in both 2004–05 and 2006–07.
 McDonagh responded stating, "I believe the job of an MP is to keep in contact with constituents on important issues".

 On 12 September 2008, McDonagh became the first member of the government to call for a leadership contest, resulting in dismissal from her government post.

 McDonagh was again re-elected at the 2010 general election, with an increased vote share of 56.5% and an increased majority of 13,666.